 Please note that every effort will be made to ensure that students are serviced while waiting for a psychological assessment via our special education model.
-Students warranting assistance will not be deprived of accommodations/interventions due to the waitlist.
-Parents/guardians are encouraged to contact the school Principal or the Psychological Services staff assigned to their school if they have serious concerns about their child's functioning while waiting for a psychological assessment.
+Students warranting assistance will not be deprived of accommodations/interventions due to the central waitlist.
+Parent(s)/guardian(s)s are encouraged to contact the school Principal or the Psychological Services staff assigned to their school if they have serious concerns about their child's functioning while waiting for a psychological assessment.
 Refer to the "Meeting Students' Needs - Referral Process" in Standard 4: Early Identification Procedures and Intervention Strategies.